fastify/fastify-leveldb/README.md

 Fastify LevelDB connection plugin, with this you can share the same Level connection in every part of your server.

-Under the hood [Level](https://github.com/Level/level) is used, the options that you pass to register will be passed to Level.
+Under the hood [Levelup](https://github.com/Level/levelup) is used, the options that you pass to register will be passed to Levelup.

 This plugin works with `level@5.x.x`.
 If you need `level@4.x.x` install the version `1.x.x` of this plugin.